The dingo—Australia's only native canid—is descended from south Asian wolves. The current scientific name is Canis familiaris.

-The dingo can stand more than 60cm high and weigh between 13–18kg, depending on its geographic location.
-Dingoes are naturally lean, with large ears permanently pricked and tails marked with a white tip.
+The dingo can stand more than 60cm high and weigh between 13–23kg, depending on its geographic location.
+Dingoes are naturally lean like a greyhound, with large ears permanently pricked and tails often marked with a white tip.

 Although mainly sandy-yellow in colour, some dingoes may also be black and tan.
 The colour of a dingo is determined by where it lives.
-Golden yellow dingoes are found in sandy areas while darker black and tan dingoes are found in forests.
+Golden yellow dingoes are found in sandy areas while darker black, white, and tan dingoes are found in other landscapes.